 Of important note, Goshen is also a city of artists.
 Goshen has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Goshen’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.26% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 14.26% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Goshen is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Goshen does not have a public transit system used by locals to get to and from work.

 Do you like to read, write and learn?
 If you move to Goshen, you'll likely find that many of your neighbors like to as well.
 Goshen is one of the more educated communities in America, with a full 55.10% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.